zeek/zeek-docs/scripts/base/bif/strings.bif.zeek.rst

    .. zeek:see:: sub gsub strip rstrip

-.. zeek:id:: removeprefix
+.. zeek:id:: remove_prefix

    :Type: :zeek:type:`function` (str: :zeek:type:`string`, sub: :zeek:type:`string`) : :zeek:type:`string`

    Similar to lstrip(), except does the removal repeatedly if the pattern repeats at the start of the string.

-.. zeek:id:: removesuffix
+.. zeek:id:: remove_suffix

    :Type: :zeek:type:`function` (str: :zeek:type:`string`, sub: :zeek:type:`string`) : :zeek:type:`string`

-   Similar to rstrip(), except does the removal repeatedly if the pattern repeats at the start of the string.
+   Similar to rstrip(), except does the removal repeatedly if the pattern repeats at the end of the string.

 .. zeek:id:: reverse